History of KVIA ABC-7

-On July 10, 1981 we became KVIA Channel 7 when KVIA (previously broadcasting as channel 13 V-H-F) received FCC approval to swap channels with El Paso public television station KCOS then operating as channel 7.
+On July 10, 1981, we became KVIA Channel 7 when KVIA (previously broadcasting as channel 13 V-H-F) received FCC approval to swap channels with El Paso public television station KCOS then operating as channel 7.

 KVIA was the first with a morning news program.
 "Good Morning El Paso" began May 25, 1992.
 KVIA initiated El Paso's first investigative "I Team" and was the first station in the market to have ten straight minutes of news at the start of its 10 PM newscast.

 The station was the first El Paso station to have a live report from a helicopter during a hostage situation.
-KVIA was the first American TV station we know of to broadcast an entire English language newscast from a foreign country.
-That happened on November 3, 1993; live from Grupo Bermudez Maquila in Juarez with reports showing the financial impact of the twin plant industry.
+KVIA was the first American TV station we know of to broadcast an entire English-language newscast from a foreign country.
+That happened on November 3, 1993, live from Grupo Bermudez Maquila in Juarez, with reports showing the financial impact of the twin plant industry.

-In September 2007, KVIA became the first El Paso television station to stream a newscast (ABC-7 at 4) live on the Internet.
-In January of 2009, KVIA was the first El Paso TV station to broadcast live reports from Austin, Texas via a broadband internet connection.
+In September 2007, KVIA became the first El Paso television station to stream a newscast (ABC-7 at 4).
+In January 2009, KVIA was the first El Paso TV station to broadcast live reports from Austin, Texas, via a broadband internet connection.

-ABC 7 has teamed up with the local PBS affiliate (KCOS-TV) to sponsor and broadcast live important statewide gubernatorial and lieutenant governor debates.
-This included then Texas Governor George W. Bush's debate with Democratic opponent Gary Mauro.
+ABC-7 has teamed up with the local PBS affiliate (KCOS-TV) to sponsor and broadcast live, important statewide gubernatorial and lieutenant governor debates.
+This included then-Texas Governor George W. Bush's debate with Democratic opponent Gary Mauro.

-ABC 7 and the El Paso Times have participated in several landmark polling, reporting and town hall projects, including surveying graduating high school seniors, teachers and analyzing race relations and health care in El Paso.
+ABC-7 and the El Paso Times have participated in several landmark polling, reporting and town hall projects, including surveying graduating high school seniors, teachers and analyzing race relations and health care in El Paso.

-In 1998 the National Academy of Television Arts and Sciences presented KVIA with the Governor's Award for our survey of race relations.
-In 1996 the Texas Associated Press honored KVIA with its most prestigious award, the Award for Overall Excellence in News, beating out significantly larger stations in Houston, Dallas and other large markets.
+In 1998, the National Academy of Television Arts and Sciences presented KVIA with the Governor's Award for our survey of race relations.
+In 1996, the Texas Associated Press honored KVIA with its most prestigious award, the Award for Overall Excellence in News, beating out significantly larger stations in Houston, Dallas and other large markets.

 In 1999 The National Academy of Television Arts and Sciences inducted Gary into its prestigious "Silver Circle" for his 25 years of broadcast excellence.
 The El Paso Women's Hall of Fame inducted Estela into its shrine in 2000.

-In 2003 the National Association of Broadcasters' Education Foundation (NABEF) , honored KVIA-TV, ABC-7, with a Service to Children award for outstanding community service through ABC-7's Education First.
+In 2003, the National Association of Broadcasters' Education Foundation (NABEF) , honored KVIA-TV, ABC-7, with a Service to Children award for outstanding community service through ABC-7's Education First.

 The Service to Children award is part of NABEF's Service to America awards.
 It spotlights television stations for outstanding programs and public service campaigns produced for the benefit of children.
 This national honor is one of the most coveted awards broadcasters can receive.
 Only three of these awards are given out nationally, based on market size.
 KVIA-TV received the award in the Small Market category (stations in DMAs 76 and above).

-Good Morning El Paso wakes up with you, and helps to start your day right.
-Our certified Meteorologists keep you up to date on weather situations in the area, and around the country.
+Good Morning El Paso wakes up with you and helps to start your day right.
+Our StormTrack Weather stream keeps you up-to-date on weather situations in the area and around the country.